 2. Now, click on “Repair your computer” on the bottom left corner of the Recovery Environment.

-5. Now, choose a account with administrative privilege.
-Enter your account password and click on “Continue“.
+5. Put your account password and click on “Continue“.

 6. In Command Prompt window, copy-paste these two commands one-by-one and hit Enter to execute both of the commands sequentially on your computer.